Vukosi Marivate: Early life and education

-Vukosi Marivate was born in Ga-Rankuwa, a township north of Pretoria, South Africa.
-He completed a Bachelor of Science in Electrical Engineering (Information Option) at the University of the Witwatersrand (Wits), where he undertook his Master’s under the supervision of Prof. Tshilidzi Marwala.
-In 2009, he began doctoral studies (PhD) at Rutgers University in New Jersey as a Fulbright Science and Technology Scholar, supervised by Prof. Michael Littman, earning his PhD in Computer Science.
+He completed a Bachelor of Science in Electrical Engineering (Information Option) at the University of the Witwatersrand (Wits), where he also obtained a Master’s under the supervision of Prof. Tshilidzi Marwala.

+In 2009, he began his doctoral studies (PhD) in Computer Science at Rutgers University in New Jersey as a Fulbright Science and Technology Fellow.
+He completed his PhD under the supervision of Prof. Michael L. Littman.